-In order to train in Ireland, the Irish Medical Council requires that you possess one of the following qualifications to exempt you from their Pre-Registration Examination System (PRES) Level 2:
+In order to train in Ireland, the Irish Medical Council requires that you possess one of the following qualifications:

 To view a full list of exempting qualifications from PRES Level 2, visit the Irish Medical Council website.

-Candidates that possess MRCPI/UK, the required IELTS/OET and/or one of the above-mentioned qualifications for Irish Medical Council registration may be given priority at interview.
+Candidates that possess Part 1 of the MRCPI/UK, the required IELTS/OET and/or one of the above-mentioned qualifications for Irish Medical Council registration may be given priority at interview.

 Practicing medicine in Ireland is a rich experience on both the professional and personal levels.
 As I progressed during my medical training with RCPI, I got the privilege of observing and working with great teachers and capable specialists in their field.
 Being involved in providing interdisciplinary medical care to patients with evidence based approach is a cornerstone in how medicine is practiced in Ireland.
 That taught me to get to know my patients personally and have a holistic approach in addressing their medical needs.
 I’m happy that I got the opportunity to come to Ireland and being challenged to achieve the Membership of the Royal College of Physicians of Ireland.
 This has helped consolidate my medical knowledge and evolve as a capable physician.